 Pretending to be the forgiving sort of person I have always aspired to become, I did not ask, “So why did I hear the ‘treatable not curable’ mantra at least twelve times during Sam’s hospital stay and onsite physical therapy?”
 I simply said, “That’s great news.”
 Because it was.

 Ready to start chemo in three weeks’ time, Sam’s proving herself the fighter she was in Round One.
 In the meantime, I’m taking sides in a fresh controversy: the one about the impact of positive thinking on cancer.
-I believe it’s a factor, and that Sam is the proof.
+I believe it’s a factor and that Sam is the proof.
 She wants to watch her daughter grow up, and she’s going to do it.

-As for me, if there is any justice in this world, the broccoli and spinach I’ve been eating will also keep me alive.
+As for me, if there is any justice in this world, the broccoli and spinach I’ve been eating will keep me alive.
 I’ll watch my kid graduate from whatever she needs to graduate from.
-I will be there, honoring the promise made in Geezer Dad to stick around until I have moved furniture into her first apartments, and masterminded the disappearance of an unsuitable boyfriend or two.
+I will be there, honoring the promise made in Geezer Dad to stick around until I have moved furniture into her first apartments and masterminded the disappearance of an unsuitable boyfriend or two.

 Furthermore, I will continue to enjoy life’s little moments, many of which are certain to have Evelyn at their center.
 I will get up every morning and do the best I can, and yes, I will remain an advocate for adoption, even for folks who are, right now, wondering if they waited too long to start families.

 Leaving you with a much better ending than I originally thought we were headed for, this Geezer Chauffeur must now excuse himself.
 Summer camp concludes at three, and someone there will be looking for Dad.
-Evelyn will want to see Mom, as well, and I’m happy to say I can arrange this once we get home.
+Evelyn will want to see Mom, as well, and I’m happy to say I can arrange this once we are home.

 I might even bring Sam along to the Final Jewelry Making Demonstration on Friday.
 I’ve heard rumors she could be getting a custom-made steel necklace complete with copper heart pendant.
 After some of the surprises that have come her way lately, I have a strong hunch she’ll enjoy this one.